marhad400/ICON_Evaluation/README.md

 Email: mahaddad@cpp.edu, markhaddad03@gmail.com

-Project you are applying for: Any project
+Project you are applying for: Summer Internship

 ---